+- Road or concrete / diamond saw;

+- Jackhammer;

+- Excavator with hammer attachment; and

-- Jackhammering, rock hammering or rock breaking; - Road or concrete / diamond saw; and - Vibratory rolling note that vibratory rolling is not currently proposed.
+- Vibratory rolling note that the type of proposed rolling has not been finalised.
 Smooth drum rollers and pad foot rollers are listed in the preferred list of plant provided by Sydney Metro.